intel/container-experience-kits-demo-area/demo/README.md

 # Welcome to NFV Features in Kubernetes: A hands-on Tutorial!

-Thanks for joining us at ONS Europe 2018 to try out some NFV features in Kubernetes.
+Thanks for joining us at Intel Hands on Training for Global Sales and Marketing(GSM) to try out some NFV features in Kubernetes.

 Agenda: